Generic name: hydrocortisone and lidocaine (topical/rectal) (HYE droe KOR ti sone and LYE doe kane TOP ik al)

 Avoid using other medications that contain hydrocortisone or lidocaine, or other numbing medicines such as prilocaine.
 Avoid using any other skin medications unless your doctor tells you to.

-Stop using this medication and call your doctor at once if you have severe irritation or swelling of any treated skin, or if you show signs of absorbing hydrocortisone topical through your skin, such as:
+Stop using this medicine and call your doctor at once if you have severe irritation or swelling of any treated skin.

 Common side effects may include: